 Inclusive Employment in Action

-Oireachtas Work Learning (OWL) Programme
+Oireachtas Work Learning (OWL) programme

 The Oireachtas Work Learning (OWL) programme is an applied learning, development and socialisation programme for adults with an intellectual disability.
 It is facilitated by the Houses of the Oireachtas Service in collaboration with KARE and WALK.
 The goal of the OWL programme is to provide trainees with the skills, knowledge and ability to gain meaningful paid employment.
 It offers a unique opportunity to gain practical work experience, as well as providing accreditation for their learning over an 11-month period.
 Previous graduates are now employed on a part-time basis in the Civil Service and the Oireachtas Service.

 Find out more about enhancing organisational inclusivity and how to get involved in the programme by downloading the Guide to Promoting Inclusive Employment and visiting the House of Oireachtas OWL Programme webpage.

 Willing Able Mentoring (WAM) Programme